 Short Answer: The easiest way to roast coffee beans at home is with a dedicated roaster.

-Roast Coffee Beans Using A Roaster
+Roast Coffee Beans Using a Roaster

 • Select your preferred preset roasting setting, but remember, this is not a “set and forget” machine!